A novel statistical approach for two-sample testing based on the overlap coefficient: Introduction

 The overlap coefficient (OVL) is a measure of the similarity between two probability distributions, defined as the common area under their density functions.
 Previously, we have developed a nonparametric method to estimate the OVL \cite{johno21}.

+In any two-sample test for equality of (continuously differentiable) distribution functions, the null hypothesis is equivalent to the OVL being one.
+To date, however, the OVL has not been the main subject of such hypothesis testing.

-Based on the OVL estimation, here we propose a new statistical approach for two-sample testing, named as the OVL-$q$ ($q=1,2,\ldots$).
-Furthermore, we describe algorithms for the OVL-$q$, and experimentally compare the statistical power of the OVL-1 and OVL-2, for example, with that of other statistical tests.
+The objective of this study is to construct a new nonparametric two-sample test for distribution equality based on the OVL estimation, which will be referred to as the OVL-$q$ ($q = 1, 2, \ldots$).
+Furthermore, we aim to implement algorithms for the OVL-$q$ and experimentally compare the statistical power of the OVL-1 (which is equivalent to the Smirnov test) and OVL-2, for example, with that of other statistical tests.

-In this paper, we start with preliminaries and basic results in \Cref{sec:prelim}.
+In this paper, we start with preliminaries and basic results in \Cref{sec:framework}.
 The algorithms for the OVL-$q$ are described in \Cref{sec:algorithm}.
 Experimental results are shown in \Cref{sec:exper}, and the conclusion follows in \Cref{sec:concl}.
-The proofs of \cref{thm:rhoh,original_conjecture} are given in \Cref{sec:appendix:rhoh,sec:appendix:conjecture}, respectively.
+The proofs of \Cref{thm:rhoh,thm:rho_hat.fibonacci} are given in \Cref{sec:proof.rhoh,sec:proof.rho_hat.fibonacci}, respectively.

-A system to perform the OVL-1 and OVL-2 is available at \burl{https://fiveseven-lambda.github.io/ovl-test/} along with its source code.
+A system to perform the OVL-1 and OVL-2 is available at \url{https://fiveseven-lambda.github.io/ovl-test/} along with its source code.

 \begin{notation} Throughout this paper, we denote by $\Z$, $\N$, $\N_+$, $\mathbb{Q}$, and $\R$ the sets of integers, nonnegative integers, positive integers, rational numbers, and real numbers, respectively.
-If $-\infty\le a\le b\le\infty$ and if there is no confusion, we write $[a,b] = \{x:a\le x\le b\}$, $[a,b) = \{x:a\le x< b\}$, $(a,b] = \{x:a< x\le b\}$, and $(a,b) = \{x:a< x< b\}$ as (extended) real intervals.
-For $q\in\N_+$, we define $\R_\le^q= \{(v_1,\ldots,v_q)\in\R^q:v_1\le\cdots\le v_q\}$.
+If $-\infty \le a \le b \le \infty$ and if there is no confusion, we write $[a, b] = \{x : a \le x \le b\}$, $[a, b) = \{x : a \le x < b\}$, $(a, b] = \{x : a < x \le b\}$, and $(a, b) = \{x : a < x < b\}$ as (extended) real intervals.
+For $q \in \N_+$, we define $\R_\le^q = \{(v_1, \ldots, v_q) \in \R^q : v_1 \le \cdots \le v_q\}$.
 For a set $A$, $\# A$ denotes the cardinality of $A$. \end{notation}